TylerTemp/SaintsField/README.md

 #### `AssetPreview` ####

-Show an image preview for prefabs, Sprite, Texture2D etc. (Internally use `AssetPreview.GetAssetPreview`)
+Show an image preview for prefabs, Sprite, Texture2D, etc. (Internally use `AssetPreview.GetAssetPreview`)

 *   `int maxWidth=-1`

-    preview max width, -1 for current view width
+    preview max-width, -1 for current view width

 *   `int maxHeight=-1`

-    preview max height, -1 for auto resize (with same aspect) using width
+    preview max height, -1 for auto resize (with the same aspect) using the width

 *   `bool above=false`